Chamber Efforts

 The ideal Detroit Region is an equal and fair community where all people have the opportunity, resources, and tools needed to achieve their potential, and to lead healthy and fulfilling lives with rewarding work.
 This leads to a stronger economy and greater community well-being.

-To get there, each of us has the responsibility of advancing racial equity within our circles, workplaces, and communities.
+To get there, each of us has the responsibility of advancing economic equity within our circles, workplaces, and communities.
 For years, the Detroit Regional Chamber has led programs and initiatives to make education more equitable for Detroiters, empower neighborhoods and entrepreneurs, advocate for fair and equal legislation and transportation options, and embrace the critical conversations on our stages with national thought leaders and local business, government, and civic leaders.

 A Business Case for Equity Web Feature